tomcritchlow/tomcritchlow.github.io/_posts/2022-05-12-google-ideas.md

 Note that I worked on a bunch of other stuff while I was at Google[^dayjob] but these were ideas that were mine and I tried to get them off the ground.

-[^dayjob]: Worth noting also that it wasn't my job to sit around all day and dream up new products which probably explains a lot of why I had a hard time convincing people to care about them...
+[^dayjob]: It's worth noting that while it wasn't my job explicitly to come up with new ideas, it wasn't NOT my job either.
+In both roles there was a culture that encouraged "anyone to have ideas" - and I saw first hand lots of projects that started as a simple idea from a colleague or peer.

 ## Idea 1 - Google Workspace